PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 blocked tests pass.
 No public API, artifact, dependency, runtime order, or TensorFlow boundary changed, and no pull request was created, reopened, or updated.

+The next 14-step terminal slice/concat recovery sequence is now characterized without production changes.
+Four focused tests freeze its ModelIR/layout/ diagnostics arguments, both zero-argument outer calls, and their distinct neighbors.
+Thirteen slots have direct module owners and only one lowerer-local cluster requires an explicit callback.
+The focused plus architecture suite passed 252 tests and all 11 TensorFlow-import-blocked tests passed.
+No pull request was created, reopened, or updated.